 Count:60 vegetarian capsulses

-Suggested use: Take one capsule daily, or as directed by your healthcare practitioner.
+Suggested use: Take one to two capsules, once daily, or as directed by your healthcare practitioner.

 Storage: Keep in cool, dry place out of reach of children.

-Does not contain: Wheat, gluten, yeast, soy protein, animal or dairy products, fish, shellfish, peanuts, tree nuts, egg, ingredients derived from genetically modified organisms (GMOs), artificial colors, artificial sweeteners, or artificial preservatives.
+Does not contain: Wheat, gluten, yeast, soy, animal or dairy products, fish, shellfish, peanuts, tree nuts, egg, ingredients derived from genetically modified organisms (GMOs), artificial colors, artificial sweeteners, or artificial preservatives.